 Because we must have Greens (and cater for Vegetarians)

-I’ll be preparing a post rounding up the full menu and explaining how to prepare it in 1 hour, how to store it and what needs to be done on the day.
+See here for a post with the full menu, explaining how to prepare it in 1 hour, how to store it and what needs to be done on the day.
+Enjoy! – Nagi xx

 - 1 lb / 500 g minced / ground lamb

 - 2 cloves garlic , crushed

 - 1 tsp cayenne pepper (this is a bit spicy, reduce to taste or leave out)